-We are accepting turkeys, canned food, and monetary donations in preparation for our annual Thanksgiving Feast.
+We are accepting turkeys, canned food, and monetary donations in preparation for our annual Christmas Feast.
 The turkeys are prepared and cooked in advance.
-The Thanksgiving dinner will include turkey, mashed potatoes and gravy, pie, and all the trimmings.
+The holiday dinner will include turkey, mashed potatoes and gravy, pie, and all the trimmings.
 Approximately 300 turkeys are needed for all of the meals that will be served throughout the holiday season.
-We are planning to provide thousands of meals including 300 meals just for Thanksgiving alone.
+We are planning to provide thousands of meals including 300 meals just for Christmas alone.

 We will be holding our Christmas Feast this year for our homeless guests before the holiday.
 Thanks to our Women’s Auxiliary, we will have gifts for all of our guests.
 As part of the Christmas giveaway, each guest receives at least one brand new item – many haven’t received something new in years!
 But of course, for the event to be a success, we need enough gifts for everyone.
 Will you help?
 We especially need: